ncpa0cpl/unique-enum-ts/README.md

 } as const);
 ```

-However if the compilation error were to be ignored, this code will execute just fine, without errors or warnings.
+However if the compilation error were to be ignored, this code will execute just fine, without any errors or warnings.